 Point and shoot

-BlackBerry's hardware choices when it comes to the camera have always been the subject of debate and that certainly has not changed with the DTEK60.
+BlackBerry's hardware choices when it comes to the camera have always been the subject of debate, and that certainly has not changed with the DTEK60.
 Already in the DTEK60 forums there is plenty of discussion surrounding the picture quality of the DTEK60 compared to pretty much every other device on the market, but before we even get into that realm, let's discuss what BlackBerry's camera app and software even offer here on the DTEK60.

 The BlackBerry built camera app offers a wide array of built-in features such as filters, quick access to advanced settings like the flash, aspect ratio, and HDR, and more.
 Plus, there are plenty of manual options with the BlackBerry Camera app to take advantage of.

 For photos, the DTEK60 makes use of a 21MP shooter with Auto-Focus, Dual-Tone Flash, HDR and more.
 Plus, on the front is a very capable 8MP front-facing camera with a selfie flash.
-In the video department, DTEK60 can record up to 4K video at various frame rates but keep in mind, in order to fully achieve that you will need a Class 10 or better SD card.
-Otherwise you'll have to use your device storage.
+In the video department, DTEK60 can record up to 4K video at various frame rates but keep in mind, to fully achieve that you will need a Class 10 or better SD card.
+Otherwise, you'll have to use your device storage.

 - 4K / 30fps